SalihTalha/Algorithms/README.md

 # Algorithms
-This repository is for codes to solve some algorithm quiestions.
-Questions given in the codes.
+This repository is for codes to solve some algorithm questions.
+Questions given in the folders.